Do you need special educational support?

 Contact the faculty

-Exchange students, guest students at UCPH
+Exchange students and guest students

 Meet students who receive support